dougeby/IntuneDocs/InTuneDocs/Troubleshoot/collect-device-logs.md

 # Device logs

 As part of your troubleshooting efforts you might want to collect logs from user devices.
 Instructions for collecting those logs are described here.
-Typically you might need access to the device to get these logs, or request from the user that they collect the logs and send them to you.
+Typically you need to access to the device to get these logs or request from the user that they collect the logs and send them to you.

 ### Android logs
 Android logs are located in *<Android Device>\Phone\Android\data\com.microsoft.windowsintune.companyportal\files*.